 ILL request form.
 A librarian will request the book for you and notify you by email when it arrives.
 Make sure you plan ahead.
 An Interlibrary Loan will take 1 to 2 weeks to arrive.

-Select a subject area from the menu at left to find stuff in the Library and online tailored to specific interest or discipline.
+Our Guides are divided into two groups, Subject Library Guides and Course Library Guides.
+Select a Subject from list below to find stuff in the Library and online tailored to specific interest or discipline.
+Select a Course Guide for information about specific classes.
 These Guides are always being improved so be sure and let your Librarian know about any items in the Library or sites on the internet that you find really useful.
 Check out these guides for useful class information:

 Often the best place to find information is your Library.
 Start with the Library Catalog.
 Be sure to search under both “Subject” and “All words” in the right hand box on the search page, next to the box for your search word.
 Great sources for journal articles and high quality images of artworks are the online databases which are on the Find Images & Articles page of the Library website